As the season changes so may some of our health and safety concerns.

 Indoor Air Quality

-With shorter daylight hours and colder outdoor temperature, you will likely be spending more time indoors.
+With shorter daylight hours and colder outdoor temperatures, you will likely be spending more time indoors.
 Learn about indoor air quality and how to stay safe.

 - Indoor Air Quality (HealthLinkBC File #65a)